-- Short but intense! ~45 lines of code total in our solutions to all but Adder - Be sure to read the description of how it will be graded - Demo: Running the JUnit tests for test, file, package, and project
+- Short but intense! ~45 lines of code total in our solutions to all but Adder - Be sure to read the description of how it will be graded.
+Note how style will be graded. - Demo: Running the JUnit tests for test, file, package, and project